Keeping Our Children Safe

 Health and Safety

 The school has a robust health and safety policy, which is monitored each term by the relevant members of the school governing body.
 The Local Authority provides a routine inspection service and we use the LA monitoring checklist to ensure we are compliant with all Health and Safety responsibilities.
-The Headteacher, School Business Manager, Caretaker and Governors with responsibility for Health and Safety oversee this comprehensive list.
+The Headteacher, School Business Manager, Site Manager and Governors with responsibility for Health and Safety oversee this comprehensive list.
 Any concerns from staff are reported to any of the above and an initial examination takes place immediately, assessing what remedial action needs to take place.
-On at least a half-termly basis, there is a fire drill to practice efficient evacuation from the buildings.
+On at least a termly basis, there is a fire drill to practice efficient evacuation from the buildings.
 The school conducts an annual Fire Risk Assessment.
 There is also a critical incident plan that details what staff and parents should do in the case of emergencies.

 Appointment & Induction of Staff & Work Placements